Kodeclik Logo

 Take a look at the following Kodeclik Blog posts.

-Tutorial: Scratch Backpack Project
+Tutorial: Scratch Project to build your own Backpack

 What is Scratch?
 A Parent’s Guide to Scratch Coding 2021

-Planet Animation with Scratch 3.0
+Planet animation with Scratch 3.0

 Scratch Coding: Block based programming

-Copyright @ Kodeclik 2023.
+Copyright @ Kodeclik 2024.
 All rights reserved.